Members

 Ilkka Heinonen is a Helsinki-based musician and composer specialising in folk and world music, playing the jouhikko (Finnish/Karelian/Estonian bowed lyre), double bass, violone and viola da gamba.
 As one of the pioneers of jouhikko, Heinonen has sought to broaden the instrument’s range of uses: in his solo programmes, Heinonen explores the boundaries between the sacred and the secular through the performance practices of Karelian jouhikko music and early music (album Käki 2023).
 In turn, Ilkka Heinonen Trio’s experimental sound is influenced by both European jazz and Renaissance music (Savu 2015, Lohtu 2021 WOMEX 14 showcase).
 Heinonen plays the jouhikko in the experimental early music ensemble Ensemble Gamut!
 (UT 2020, RE 2022), in the ensemble of Sámi singer Ánnámáret (Nieguid duovdagat 2021, WOMEX 23 showcase) and in various chamber music ensembles.
 Ilkka Heinonen has premiered all the concertos composed for the jouhikko so far (T. Page 2013, K. Nagaraja 2017).
 Heinonen’s diverse double bass and violone playing can be heard on several recordings and in concerts – especially in Nordic and Eastern European folk music ensembles, contemporary dance productions and in various baroque ensembles.
-Heinonen is currently completing her artistic doctorate on the expressive possibilities of the jouhikko at the Sibelius Academy’s MuTri doctoral programme.
+Heinonen is currently completing his artistic doctorate on the expressive possibilities of the jouhikko at the Sibelius Academy’s MuTri doctoral programme.

 Juho Myllylä is a recorder player, guitarist, singer and songwriter.
 He studied recorders at the Conservatory of Amsterdam with Jorge Isaac, and graduated with a master’s degree in 2020.